muhamedabdlnapy/Machine-Learning-Cont/README.md

     Long short term memory
     BERT

-Generative Adversarial Networks

-Autoencoders

-References:

-Deep Learning Book - Ian Goodfellow https://amzn.to/3l5pPh3

-Hands on ML with scikit learn and Tensorflow 2.0 - Aurélien Géron https://amzn.to/2EhcFgd
+Hands on ML with scikit learn and Tensorflow 2.0

+"Muhamedabdlnapy"